 A.A.S.
-Grounds & Turf Management 64 Credits Grounds Maintenance Certificate 18 Credits Horticulture Certificate (JCCC) 30 Credits jobs in the groundskeeping and turf management industry.
+Grounds & Turf Management ...........
+64 Credits Grounds Maintenance Certificate ........
+18 Credits Horticulture Certificate (JCCC) .............
+29 Credits This program leads to an Associate in Applied Science degree and a certificate of proficiency in Grounds Maintenance and prepares students for jobs in the groundskeeping and turf management industry.
 The Horticultural certificate is offered through Johnson County Community College.
 Students must be accepted into the program by both MCC and JCCC.
 The student is awarded the certificate from JCCC upon successful completion of all requirements.
-It is the student's responsibility to check with an MCC counselor or advisor before enrollment in the Horticultural certificate program.
+It is the student's responsibility to check with an MCC counselor or